tfny/traefik/docs/content/contributing/submitting-issues.md

 Help Us Help You!
 {: .subtitle }

+Issues are perfcet for requesting a feature/enhancment or reporting a suspected bug.
 We use the [GitHub issue tracker](https://github.com/traefik/traefik/issues) to keep track of issues in Traefik.

 The process of sorting and checking the issues is a daunting task, and requires a lot of work (more than an hour a day ... just for sorting).
 To save us some time and get quicker feedback, be sure to follow the guide lines below.